CeeVarouqa/E-Diary_MAP/README.md

 To run tests just run `pytest`

 ### Github Actions checks:
 1. Docker Image
-2. runs tests.py
+2. runs tests.py (checks tests)
 3. PRs

+### Tests:
+1. We have added unit tests for the backend. tests are written in Python.
+2. We also have test coverage, you can see the label on the top of the read me. test coverage was done using codecov.io